bor0/gidti/manuscript/chapter4.md

 ### 4.1.10.
 Dependent types

-We will implement the `List n` data type that we discussed in section 4.3, which should limit the length of a list at the type level.
+We will implement the `List n` data type that we discussed in Section 4.3, which should limit the length of a list at the type level.
 To not conflict with the built-in Idris' `List`, we'll name it `MyList`.
 We can implement it as follows:

 ```
 data MyList : (n : Nat) -> Type where